jeffsonsousa/GAN-GI/README.md

 # GAN-GI
-Using a Generative Adversarial Network to Generate Images for Academic Works based in job of Atin Sakkeer Hussain, 2019
+Using a Generative Adversarial Network to Generate Images for Academic Works based in job of Madhu Sanjeevi's, 2019
 # Requirements
 - Docker
 - Docker-Compose